jgoerzen/docker-debian-base/README.md

 [phusion baseimage-docker](https://github.com/phusion/baseimage-docker).
 You can look at that link for the reason this is necessary.

+You can find the source and documentation at the [Github page](https://github.com/jgoerzen/docker-debian-base) and automatic builds are available from [my Docker hub page](https://hub.docker.com/jgoerzen/).

 This image uses sysvinit instead of systemd, not because of any particular opinion on the merits of them, but rather because sysvinit does not require any kind of privileged Docker